hulu/roca/README.md

 Luckily `runUserInterface` is supported for all the same use-cases as `main`: https://developer.roku.com/docs/developer-program/getting-started/architecture/dev-environment.md#sub-runuserinterface

 ### Adding a Test
 Just like [Mocha](https://mochajs.org/) tests are written in JavaScript, roca tests are written in BrightScript.
-Roca will find and execute all files in the `./tests/` directory that match `*.test.brs`.
+Roca will recursively find and execute all files that match `*.test.brs` in any of the following directories: `source/`, `components/`, `tests/`, and `test/`.
 The smallest possible unit test must meet the following requirements:

 1. A function called `main` that accepts one argument of type `object` and returns a value of type `object`
 2. That `main` function initializes a Roca instance by passing the arguments from (1) into `roca()`.